iSignal/isignal.github.io/notes/jenkins-cli.md

 ## Built-in CLI

-All jenkins installations ship with a [jar file](https://wiki.jenkins-ci.org/display/JENKINS/Jenkins+CLI) that allows you to run commands against the installation.
+All jenkins installations ship with a [JAR file](https://wiki.jenkins-ci.org/display/JENKINS/Jenkins+CLI) that allows you to run commands against the installation.
 The JAR works by SSH-ing to a special port exposed by the Jenkins server and runs commands against that SSH server.

 ### Installation